lewiji/RtMidiEventCollector/README.md

   -c, --channel <channel>            Notes in the MIDI output will have their channel overridden by this value if set.
   -d, --drum-mode                    Force the MIDI inputs to be treated as percussion events.
   -f, --filepath <filepath>          Path to output .mid files to.
 If not set, they will be saved to the current working directory.
+  -w, --clock-weight <clock-weight>  If your MIDI clock isn't reporting accurately, increase this weight to lower the averaged tempo.
   --version                          Show version information -?, -h, --help                     Show help and usage information
   ```